A Gutzwiller trace formula for stationary space-times: Introduction

 \subsection{Sign conventions and notations}

 Since several statements in this paper depend critically on the correct and consistent sign conventions we explain here our choice and its relation to the literature.
 The Fourier transform $\hat f$ of $f \in L^1(\R^n)$ will be defined by where $x \cdot \xi$ is the Euclidean inner product on $\R^n$.
 For the metric we choose the sign convention $(-,+,\ldots,+)$ and the d'Alembert operator $\Box$ has principal part in local coordinates $-\sum_{i,k = 1}^n g^{ik} \partial_i \partial_k$ and therefore its principal symbol is $\sigma_\Box(\xi)=g(\xi,\xi)$.
 Finally, we work with the field of complex numbers unless otherwise stated: For example $C^\infty(M)$ denotes the space of complex valued smooth functions on $M$.
 The set of real-valued smooth functions on $M$ is denoted by $C^\infty(M,\R)$.
+For the sake of computations of principal symbols of operators we identify functions on manifolds with half-densities, using the metric and then view the operators as acting between half-densities.